Speed gives me what I need!

-A good average page load time should be 100miliseconds.
+A good average load time should be 100miliseconds.
 Which is less than 0.05 seconds.
-You know when someone says in a blink of the eye?
+You know when someone says in a blink of an eye?
 That’s how fast your page load time should be.
 Users want it all and they want it now.
 We will now stop with the lyrics and musical references.

-There has been researching on this topic and is heavily correlated with the way our brains work.
+There has been research on this topic and is heavily correlated with the way our brains work.
 There is a part in the brain called the Occipital lobe that stores visual information as sensory memory.